RebootGames/ZSL-Eco-Warriors/Game text.md

 (tick or cross will appear if correct or incorrect)

 Narrator text: Carbon is released as natural gas is transported to treatment plants.
-(Interesting fact?)
+(Interesting fact)

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Natural gas is Burned to create electricity.
+Button 1: Natural gas is burned to create electricity.
 Button 2: Natural gas is transported to power stations.
 Button 3: Natural gas is cleaned and dried.
 [X]